60 Clients in 60 Days

 Rather than being a source of joy, the average massage therapist’s practice is a source of stress and frustration.
 They struggle to make ends meet, never being sure how much they’ll make and if it will be enough to pay the bills when the end of the month rolls around.
 Does this sound at all familiar?

 Money is only part of this grim picture, however.
 There’s something more insidious happening.

 The cycle of despair

 You’ve invested a great deal of money and time into your education.
-But, you’ve invested not just in school, but in a dream: A dream that was not centered around the idea of being crazy rich, but a dream of a soul-satisfying career where you could happily go to work knowing that you are helping people in your community and making the world a better place.
+But, you’ve invested not just in school but in a dream: A vision that was not centered around the idea of being crazy rich, but a dream of a soul-satisfying career where you could happily go to work knowing that you are helping people in your community and making the world a better place.

 You want to feel that you are contributing.
 You want to feel that you are making the world a better place.
 You want to feel like you are making a difference.

 You’ve made a lot of sacrifices to get as far as you have, but that place you’ve arrived at is an empty treatment room devoid of clients.
 You sit at your desk, waiting for those you know you could help to walk in.
 But they are nowhere to be found.

 All the hard work you did to get your massage license and set up your business seems meaningless and pointless.
 You’ve wasted your money and your time.
 As a result, you begin to lose your confidence.